 STEP 1: Come to America 🙂

 First of all, you have to be where the Hummingbirds are.
 If you are in Europe, Asia, Africa, or Australia, then sorry, but you are out of luck.
-Hummingbirds are only found in the Americas.
+Hummingbirds are only found in the Western Hemisphere.
 Their range extends from Alaska to the tip of Chile during the summer but they do migrate to warmer locations during winter.

-The bottom-line is that if you live nearly anywhere in the western hemisphere, hummers are probably nearby.
+But the good news is that if you live nearly anywhere in the western hemisphere, hummers are probably nearby.
 Even if you live in an urban area and have never seen a hummingbird near your home, I’ll bet you can attract them with a tad of effort.

 STEP 2: Invite the Hummingbirds to your party (Make them come to you!)